The Hawks Foundation

 Overview

 The Hawks Foundation is a Nebraska private foundation based in Omaha, with total assets of approximately $336 million.
-Established as a private grantmaker, the foundation distributed $26.4 million through 131 grants in 2023, with a median grant size of $30,000.
-The foundation supports a diverse range of causes with particular emphasis on Christian, Lutheran, and Protestant organizations.
+Established as a private grantmaker, the foundation distributed $26.7 million through 131 grants in 2023, with a median grant size of $30,000.
+The foundation supports a diverse range of causes with particular emphasis on Christian, Lutheran, and Protestant organisations.
 Primary funding areas include arts and culture, education, healthcare, youth services, and human services.
-The foundation maintains a strong local focus, limiting its giving to organizations based in Lincoln and Omaha, Nebraska.
+The foundation maintains a strong local focus, limiting its giving to organisations based in Lincoln and Omaha, Nebraska.
 The foundation's significant support of the Joslyn Art Museum's expansion project, which resulted in the naming of the Rhonda and Howard Hawks Pavilion, demonstrates their capacity for major transformational gifts alongside smaller community grants.

 Funding Priorities

-Grant Programs
+Grant Programmes

-Scholarship Program: Individual scholarships for students The foundation offers scholarships to full-time students who demonstrate financial need and maintain at least a 2.8 cumulative GPA on a 4.0 scale.
+Scholarship Programme: Individual scholarships for students The foundation offers scholarships to full-time students who demonstrate financial need and maintain at least a 2.8 cumulative GPA on a 4.0 scale.
 Scholarship applicants should submit a completed scholarship form with required attachments including financial information, grade transcript, and ACT test results.

 Priority Areas

-• Healthcare: Health associations and medical programs
+• Healthcare: Health associations and medical programmes

 What They Don't Fund